ChrisNikkel/SharpVG/README.md

 ## Library License

 The library is available under the MIT license.
-For more information see the [License file](https://github.com/ChrisNikkel/SharpVG/blob/master/LICENSE.md).
+For more information see the [license file](https://github.com/ChrisNikkel/SharpVG/blob/master/LICENSE.md).

 ## Maintainer(s)